“How to Help My Child Improve in Chemistry?”

 5. Encourage Active Practice

+To Help your Child Improve in Chemistry .
 Reading through notes gives a false sense of confidence.
 Real improvement comes from doing.

 Encourage your child to: